Open-ET/openet-ssebop/README.rst

 =================  =============================================
 system:index       - Landsat Scene ID
                    - Must be in the Earth Engine format (e.g. LC08_044033_20170716)
-                   - Used to lookup the scene specific c-factor system:time_start  Image datetime in milliseconds since 1970 SPACECRAFT_ID      - Used to determine which Landsat type
+                   - Used to lookup the scene specific c-factor (DEPRECATED) system:time_start  Image datetime in milliseconds since 1970 SPACECRAFT_ID      - Used to determine which Landsat type
                    - Must be: LANDSAT_5, LANDSAT_7, or LANDSAT_8